Ariana Grande Doppelganger, Jami Alix, Flaunts Trim Body From All Angles

 For her Instagram followers hoping to get a better look at the gorgeous ensemble, Jami did share a large photo of herself rocking the forest green outfit just hours before.

-The 24 year-old fashion influencer from Los Angeles recently revealed to Seventeen Magazine that she has not only been mistaken for modern mega diva Arianna, she was also often compared in looks to the artist back in her Nickelodeon era.
+The 24-year-old fashion influencer from Los Angeles recently revealed to Seventeen Magazine that she has not only been mistaken for modern mega diva Arianna, she was also often compared in looks to the artist back in her Nickelodeon era.

 “I first heard the comparison back in high school, actually.
 People would tell me I look like ‘that girl from Victorious,'” she revealed.